Aubrey Richards

+Career

-He began his acting career in repertory theatre.
+Richards began his acting career in repertory theatre.
 His films included The Ipcress File (1965), It!
 (1967), The Man Who Haunted Himself (1970), Under Milk Wood, Endless Night and Savage Messiah (all 1972).
 On television he had a major role as Samuel Evans in Carrie's War (1974), and recurring roles in How Green Was My Valley (1975–76), as Mr. Elias, and in Emergency-Ward 10.
 He also featured as Professor Parry in the Doctor Who adventure The Tomb of the Cybermen (1967).

+Personal life

 Richards was married to the distinguished stage manager Diana Boddington and they had two children.